 The FTA International Public Transportation Program (IPTP) plays a vital role in providing the international outreach necessary to support America’s movement toward a new public transportation future for the 21st century.
 This Strategic Plan describes the goals, strategies and approaches that the IPTP uses to help the U.S. transit industry access international markets and improve public transportation t by highlighting international innovations.
 We have set policy goals in four strategic areas: Trade Promotion, Technology Transfer, Human Capacity Building, and Mobility Access for the Disabled.
 The IPTP Strategic Plan also supports the U.S. Department of Transportation strategic international goals of promoting international access and involvement for U.S. transportation industries, sharing data and technology, promoting harmonization of transportation standards, and providing technical assistance.

-FTA will be Highlighting the Role of Transit in Rebuilding New Orleans after Hurricane Katrina at the International Transportation Forum (ITF) in Leipzig, Germany in 2011.
 The ITF, which takes place each year in Leipzig, Germany, gathers high-level government officials and policy makers from 52 countries.
-Secretary LaHood is expected to lead the US delegation to this year’s event, which will focus on the theme of “Transportation and Society”.
+Secretary LaHood is expected to lead the US delegation to this year’s event, which will focus on the theme of “Transportation and Society.”
 The FTA IPTP is contributing to the Livable Communities panel at the Forum.
 The Workshop will discuss public transportation’s role in rebuilding the City of New Orleans following the nation’s most devastating recent natural disaster, Hurricane Katrina.
-Video.
+ITF Video (QuickTime).